Whitters148/DnDGame/content/Characters/Leila Ashmir (Innkeeper).md

     - **Hair**: Long, jet black, often tied back into a simple ponytail to keep it out of the way while working.
     - **Clothing**: Wears simple but well-kept tunics, usually in earthy tones of brown or green.
 A leather apron hangs over her front, marked with the stains of her work.
 She also wears small silver hoop earrings.
     - **Features**: Leila has high cheekbones, a straight nose, and dark, intelligent eyes that flicker with a knowing gleam.
 She carries herself with confidence, but there’s a quiet alertness to her posture, as if she’s always expecting trouble.
 Her hands are calloused from years of manual work at the inn.
+---
+**After Sunscar:**

+- **Role**: Former innkeeper of **The Scorched Oasis** Tavern, now caring for Sunscar’s displaced survivors in Falconstone.
+- **Occupation**: Caretaker and liaison for the refugees, assisting in their day-to-day survival.
+- **Personality**: Still sharp and witty, though now burdened by the need to find new hope for the survivors.
+She remains a strong, comforting presence among her people.
+- **Updates**:
+    - Leila now operates a makeshift inn within Falconstone, providing shelter, food, and comfort to the refugees.
+She also gathers information about the surrounding threats and potential allies.
+- **How to Utilize**:
+    - **Quest Giver**: Offers tasks focused on gathering supplies, dealing with refugee needs, and securing the safety of the camp.
+Her past connections may also lead to quests involving more secretive dealings with mercenaries.
+- **Location**: Leila can be found in the communal areas of Falconstone, where she helps organize the refugees’ food and shelter.